 The Associated Press reported that Umenyiora did attend team meetings and practice, according to Giants spokesman Pat Hanlon, who did not address why Umenyiora was absent from the press period.

 Then I remembered something Umenyiora said during Media Day yesterday.
 Take a look.

 Media Day: Patriots TE Aaron Hernandez

-I covered the big guys’ rookie training camp where Hernandez - the Florida Gator standout and roommate of one Tim Tebow - received most of the attention and was the recipient of substantial media hype.
+I covered the big guys’ rookie training camp where Hernandez - the Florida Gator standout and teammate of one Tim Tebow - received most of the attention and was the recipient of substantial media hype.